juxor/afaq/markdown/secI4.md

 such as village commons, was imposed by the state -- see [section F.8.3](secF8.html#secf83)).
-As pointed out in [section F.2](secF2.html), right-wing "libertarians" would better be termed _"Propertarians"_ (why is liberty according a primary importance when arguing against socialism but not when private property restricts liberty?).
+As pointed out in [section F.2](secF2.html), right-wing "libertarians" would better be termed _"Propertarians"_ (why is liberty accorded a primary importance when arguing against socialism but not when private property restricts liberty?).
 As Cheyney C. Ryan points out, Nozick _"invoke[s] personal liberty as the decisive ground for rejecting patterned principles of justice [such as socialism] and restrictions on the